welvet/SillyTavern-MessageSummarize/README.md

 - **You can use global macros**: If your summaries aren't using names properly, keep in mind that you can use the `{{char}}` or `{{user}}` macro in the prompt.
 - **No need to pause roleplay**: You don't have to include anything like "ignore previous instructions" or "pause your roleplay".
 The summary prompt is completely independent and will only send what you see in the edit window.
 - **I don't recommend reasoning**: Reasoning models can summarize fine, but they do tend to blab for ages which makes summarizing slow, so I wouldn't recommend them for that reason.
+- **Save your presets**: If you are using a different completion preset or connection profile for summaries, make sure to save any changes to your regular completion preset or instruct template.
+When summarizing, the extension has to temporarily switch presets or connection profiles, which will discard any unsaved changes to the one you are currently using.

 ### Troubleshooting:

-- "ForbiddenError: invalid csrf token": You opened ST in multiple tabs.
+- **"ForbiddenError: invalid csrf token":** You opened ST in multiple tabs.

-- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".
+- **"Syntax Error: No number after minus sign in JSON at position X":** update your koboldcpp, or try disabling "Request token probabilities".

-- "min new tokens must be in (0, max_new_tokens(X)], got Y": your model has a minimum token amount, which is conflicting with the max tokens you are using for summarization.
+- **"min new tokens must be in (0, max_new_tokens(X)], got Y":** your model has a minimum token amount, which is conflicting with the max tokens you are using for summarization.
 Either reduce the minimum token amount for your model (usually in the completion settings), or increase the maximum token length for summarizations.

-- Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
+- **Summaries seem to be continuing the conversation rather than summarizing:** probably an issue with your instruct template.
 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
 This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that if your model can handle it.
 Some default instruct templates also may not have anything defined for the "System message sequences" field - that should be filled out.
 You can also try toggling "Nest Message in Summary Prompt" in the settings - some models behave better with this.

-- My jailbreak isn't working: You'll need to put a jailbreak in the summarization prompt if you want it to be included.
+- **My jailbreak isn't working:** You'll need to put a jailbreak in the summarization prompt if you want it to be included.

-- The summaries refer to "a person" or "someone" rather than the character by name: Try using the `{{user}}` or `{{char}}` macros in the summary prompt.
+- **The summaries refer to "a person" or "someone" rather than the character by name: Try using the `{{user}}` or `{{char}}` macros in the summary prompt.
 There is also a "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.

-- The summaries are too long: You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
+- The summaries are too long:** You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
 You can also use the {{words}} macro in the summarization prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.

-- Summaries aren't having incomplete sentences trimmed even though the option is checked in the advanced formatting settings: If you are using a different connection profile for summaries, note that instruction templates are part of that so the option needs to be checked in the templated used for that connection profile.
+- **Incomplete sentences aren't getting trimmed even though the option is checked in the advanced formatting settings:** If you are using a different connection profile for summaries, note that instruction templates are part of that so the option needs to be checked in the templated used for that connection profile.

+- **When I use a different completion preset for summaries, my regular completion preset get changed after summarizing:** When a summary is generated, we actually have to switch completion presets temporarily which discards any unsaved changes you might have made to your current completion preset.
+This is just how ST does things.
+The same applies to connection profiles (which in turn affects instruction templates.)

-- Just updated and things are broken: try reloading the page first, and make sure you are on the most recent version of ST. If you are on the dev branch of this extension, you must also be on the staging branch of ST.
+- **Just updated and things are broken:** try reloading the page first, and make sure you are on the most recent version of ST. If you are on the dev branch of this extension, you must also be on the staging branch of ST.

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.